 Since its rare for children with gender issues to stop taking puberty blockers this also means there have been no long term studies to show that normal puberty will resume in these children.
 The evidence of ‘reversibility’ is from studies in a different set of children; namely children with precocious puberty (a puberty disorder in which puberty commences very early.
 Technically this is before the age of 8 in girls but could be as young as pre-school age).
 In these children puberty blocking drugs are normally withdrawn around the age of 12 and menstruation in girls commences about 1 year later.
 In this respect the resumption of puberty occurs around the ‘expected age’ in children and will be in line with other aspects of physiological and psychological adolescent development.

 This is very different from the approach in children with gender dysphoria.
 Normal puberty is postponed while the normal ageing process proceeds.
-Restarting natural puberty (or inducing cross-sex puberty artificially at 16) would therefore be out of step with other development processes.
+Restarting natural puberty would therefore be out of step with other development processes.
 It should also be noted that virtually all cases of precocious puberty occur in girls so there is extremely little evidence of the restarting of puberty in boys.
 For these reasons the true reversibility of blocking puberty in children with gender issues is currently unknown.
-Reviewed in detail here.